 Taking the kibbutz idea and updating the methodology without losing the values.
 Instead of a factory, there's education and social work.
 Social justice without an agricultural economy, without a rural settlement...
 Taking responsibility for a commitment to improving the state.
 Today, it sounds logical, but back then, it was revolutionary in our eyes (James).

 Here James’ views reflect what in Mannheim’s (1923/1970) terms is the discourse of generational actualization.
-Unlike the other discourses that addressed memories and experience, this discourse deals mainly with the present and, especially, with the future of the NICs.
-In addition, it was essentially a unilateral discourse in which the NIC members spoke about the idea and its implementation.
-The NIC members articulated their social change goals and stressed living in the city and planning for long-term activity there.
-They aspired to have a voice and to make a difference, incorporate the local tones and nuances, and create shared events and memories with the other residents of the cities.
+This discourse deals with the realization of the social idea and their integration into life in the city as, incorporate the local tones and nuances, and create shared events and memories with the other residents of the cities.
 Furthermore, daily activities were based on acquaintances and shared interests: participation in the city choir, meetings at the center for religious studies, activities in the city choir, kindergarten, and school meetings for children and the shopping center.

 Facing the communal social task, each of its members turned to implement a personal mission, and the challenges were many, as Devora narrates: